Richard Golian

 The Digital Revolution moved work onto screens, but the core principle remained the same: repetition, efficiency, performance.
 In many cases, humans behave like robots, and their work feels increasingly robotic.

-If I follow this line of thought, I realize that virtually every task I do with my mind could eventually be automated.
+If I follow this line of thought, I realise that virtually every task I do with my mind could eventually be automated.
 Which brings me back to the main question: Could the AI revolution actually bring us back to a more human way of living?

 Continue reading: